wade172/Volatile-vs-Non-Volatile-storage/README.md

 # Understanding Volatile and Non-Volatile Storage

-- Storage is a fundamental component that determines how data is retained and accessed.
-Storage can broadly be classified into two categories: volatile and non-volatile.
-This tutorial will explain the differences between these two types of storage.
+- Storage can be divided into two main types: volatile and non-volatile, each with distinct characteristics and use cases.
+This tutorial will show the differences between the two types of storage.

 ### Volatile Versus Non-Volatile Storage